 - Inevitable example: Deathlist, a ruthless cyborg killing machine who has slain more superheroes than any other villain, and his lover Chessmaster.
 They are the only ones who have ever dared attack Whateley Academy directly, though they paid the price for doing so by having their minions slaughtered and ending up on the run from both heroes and villains alike.

-- Gangstalicious from The Boondocks, as seen in his "Homies Over Hoes" music video (with misogyny galore).
+- Gangstalicious from The Boondocks, a gangsta rapper who is also a semi-closeted homosexual.
+As seen in his "Homies Over Hoes" music video (with misogyny galore).

 - The Booty Warrior seems to be another example.
 He's first seen on a spoof of To Catch a Predator where he reveals he didn't come to have sex with a boy, but that he knew he was on the show and came to rape Chris Hansen himself.
 He's later seen in the same episode 5 years later when Tom accompanies Huey and Riley on a scared straight program to a prison, where he's an inmate.
 After going on a monologue about how booty is everything, and forcing Tom to strip down to his underwear, he tries to rape Tom, wielding a shiv stolen from Tom who had brought it to protect himself from being prison raped.
 Tom flees into the prison as the guards try to apprehend the prisoners.
 This causes a prison riot where the prisoners gain control over the prison, and start to make a list of demands in exchange for their hostages.
 The Booty Warrior doesn't seem to care, though, searching the entire facility trying to rape Tom.

 Fry: I know Big Vinnie said he was giving me the kiss of death, but I still think he was gay.Leela: Did he use his tongue?Fry: A little!